deepdoctection/deepdoctection/docs/install.md

 With respect to the deep learning framework, you must decide between [Tensorflow](https://www.tensorflow.org/install?hl=en) and [PyTorch](https://pytorch.org/get-started/locally/).

+We use [Pillow](https://pillow.readthedocs.io/en/stable/) or [OpenCV](https://github.com/opencv/opencv-python) for
+image processing tasks.
+PIL is more lightweight, easier to install and the default choice.
+OpenCV is faster when loading images and can be beneficial especially when training.
+If you want to use OpenCV, please install this framework separately and set the environment variable `USE_OPENCV=True`.

 You can run on PyTorch with a CPU only.
 For Tensorflow a GPU is required.

 If you only want to run some Tensorpack models, Tensorflow >= 2.4.1 will suffice.